-On their watershed debut, mastermind Tom Scholz doubled on bass, sans for two tracks waxed by Fran Sheehan.
-Their passages exuded harmonic finesse by way of upper register motifs, and soulful rhythms among the barrage of harmonies and studio enhanced soundscapes.
+On their watershed debut, mastermind Tom Scholz doubled on bass, save for two tracks waxed by Fran Sheehan.
+With passages that exuded harmonic finesse by way of upper register motifs, and soulful rhythms among the barrage of harmonies and studio enhanced soundscapes, the Scholz / Sheehan bass duopoly was a force to be reckoned with.

 Fran Sheehan Sound & Vision…